Tasty low carb cottage cheese pancakes have a delicate, fluffy texture thanks to the melted cottage cheese curds.

-In these delicious cottage cheese pancakes, the low ratio of flour to cheese, plus the cottage cheese curds that get melted as you cook the pancakes, result in delicate, fluffy and very flavorful little cakes – so good in fact that they do not need syrup.
+In these delicious low carb cottage cheese pancakes, the low ratio of flour to cheese, plus the cottage cheese curds that get melted as you cook the pancakes, result in delicate, fluffy and very flavorful little pancakes.

-These cottage cheese pancakes are more difficult to flip than regular pancakes, because they’re less sturdy, so flip them slowly and carefully with a wide spatula and don’t worry if a couple of them get a little squished and lose their shape when you flip them – the wonderful flavor will compensate for any shape mishaps.
+These cottage cheese pancakes are more difficult to flip than regular pancakes, because they’re less sturdy.
+So flip them slowly and carefully with a wide spatula.
+Don’t worry if a couple of them get a little squished and lose their shape when you flip them!
+The wonderful flavor will compensate for any shape mishaps.

 - 4 large eggs

-- In a large bowl, whisk the eggs and the sugar.
+- In a large bowl, whisk together the eggs, cottage cheese and vanilla extract.